Everyday Essentials for Luanda

 - eSIM: Africell supports eSIM on compatible phones.

-- Top up or manage plans in-app or at official stores.
+- Top up or manage plans in the app or at official stores.

-- Cards are widely accepted in malls/supermarkets; smaller places may prefer cash.
+- Cards are widely accepted in malls and supermarkets, while smaller places may prefer cash.

 - Multicaixa Express: common for local transfers and bill payments.